kleinbottle/swanlotus/content/pages/sas.md

 #.  **Resources**: People, libraries, technology, the Web, and such are the subject of this part.

-#.  **Study Techniques**: The core material begins here with the presentation of different study techniques, beginning with time management.
+#.  **Study Techniques**: The core material begins here with the presentation of different study techniques, starting with time management.

 #.  **Reading**: The first of the three Rs's---Reading---is dealt with in detail, including how to read efficiently and with comprehension.

 #.  **Writing**: This is perhaps the most important part of the book.
-Techniques for writing well, including building an extensive vocabulary, and expressing yourself efficiently and fluently are addressed here.
+Techniques for writing well, including building an extensive vocabulary, and expressing yourself efficiently and fluently, are addressed here.

 #.  **Mathematics**: Possibly the most dreaded of the three R's is Arithmetic or its mature cousin, Mathematics.
-Pertinent issues---from overcoming a dread of the subject, through enjoying popular mathematics texts, to avoiding common mistakes when solving problems---are covered here.
+Pertinent issues---from overcoming a dread of the subject, through enjoying popular mathematics books, to avoiding common mistakes when solving problems---are covered here.

 #.  **Examinations**: Even if not ideal, the ultimate test of your learning is your performance in examinations.
 Helpful hints on how to prepare for them, how to answer examination questions, etc., are the subject of this part.
 Example questions are discussed and answered, with commentaries highlighting techniques to follow and pitfalls to avoid.